qsliu2017/gitlab-runner/docs/configuration/autoscale.md

 the `IdleTime` period, the machine is removed.
 If there are no jobs, there are no machines in _Idle_ state.

+If `IdleCount` is set to > than 0, then idle VMs will be created in the background and the runner will acquire an existing idle VM before asking for a new job.
+If the job is assigned to the runner, then that job will be sent to the previously acquired VM.
+If the job is not assigned to the runner, then the lock on the idle VM is released and the VM is returned back to the pool.

 ## Autoscaling algorithm and parameters

 The autoscaling algorithm is based on these parameters: